-This page describes the various ways by which you can store bibliographic information (e.g. of books, journal articles, and web pages) as items in Zotero.
+This page describes the various ways by which you can store bibliographic information (e.g., of books, journal articles, and web pages) as items in Zotero.
 To learn more about storing files (such as PDFs or images), and attaching files to items, see the files page.

-On some web pages that list information about multiple items (e.g. a list of Google Scholar search results), Zotero will show a folder icon.
+On some web pages that list information about multiple items (e.g., a list of Google Scholar search results), Zotero will show a folder icon.
 Clicking this folder icon will open a window in which you can select the items that you want to save to your library:

 Double-clicking a Web Page item without a snapshot in your library will take you to the original webpage.
 Double-clicking a Web Page item with a snapshot will display the snapshot instead.
 You can also visit the original webpage by clicking the ”URL:” label to the left of the

 For detailed instructions on how to make the switch from Endnote to Zotero, see Importing Records From EndNote.